LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - BasePropertiesPanel, SectionHeading, withDomainPropertiesPanelCollapse (instead of DomainPropertiesPanelContext)
     - BaseDomainDesigner component and withBaseDomainDesigner HOC
     - DomainFieldLabel component for domain designer field input consistency
+    - Domain designers updates for consistent handling of isValid state and error display
     - Issue 39938: Domain field fix to revert back to max Integer length if user input is larger then 4000

 ## version 0.39.4